cbrinley/chef_glusterfs/glusterfs/README.md

 Attributes
 ----------
-default['glusterfs']['physical_volumes'] -> array of physical volumes to be used with LVM group creation
+default['glusterfs']['physical_volumes'] -> array of physical volumes to be used with LVM group creation. used by lvm recipe default['glusterfs']['brick_path'] -> specifies the mount point for the newly created lvm backed brick. used by lvm recipe

 Usage
 -----